ItsTheSky/OldDiSkyDocumentation/basic-stuff/discord-commands.md

 #### Utility Entries

-Some entries are just here as a placeholder and can only be managed through Skript code.
+Some entries are just here as placeholders and can only be managed through Skript code.
 For example, any command can have a `description`, `usage`, and `category` entry.
 However, it can only be accessed through Skript's syntax, and is not shown in Discord in any way:

 ```applescript
 discord command ...: